ossinova/oscardyremyhr.me/content/post/Databricks/Rename/index.md

-Note: df.columns assumes all columns.
+Note: df.columns assumes all columns from the dataframe.
 You can do select only on the specified columns in the zipped list or dictionary mapping by using this instead:
 ```python
 df.select([col(c).alias(mapping[c]) for c in mapping])
 ```